divio/divio-cloud-docs/introduction/django-05-services.rst

     psycopg2==2.8.5
     dj_database_url==0.5.0

-You'll need to rebuild the image once more to include the new packages.
+Rebuild the image once more to include the new packages.

 Then in ``settings.py``, add (replacing the existing ``DATABASES`` setting):